ernest-bruce/human-internet/internet_plan/internet_plan.md

 &nbsp;
 &nbsp;

-## the Peoples•Foundation mission
+## the Peoples·Foundation mission
-in short, the **Peoples•Foundation** mission is to elevate the human condition
+in short, the **Peoples·Foundation** mission is to elevate the human condition
-· Peoples•Foundation always puts the interests of human·beings and humanity first
+· Peoples·Foundation always puts the interests of human·beings and humanity first
 · every decision, every purchase, every hire will answer, how does this benefit humanity?
 &nbsp;

-Peoples•Foundation has these principles:
+Peoples·Foundation has these principles:

   * integrity
   * loyalty
   * honor

-Peoples•Foundation follows these premise:
+Peoples·Foundation follows these premise:
   * society is faithfully digitally represented when no entity interferes with the social workings of humanity in the digital·world (a single, nonhumanistic entity must not have the power to shape society)

-Peoples•Foundation has these major goals:
+Peoples·Foundation has these major goals:

   * educate people about the value and power their personal·information embodies
   * provide people free, permanent, private, and secure storage of their data and content